gimpeing/capstone/readme.md

 On top of that, Youden's Index, F-score of problematic heartbeats, and Discriminant Power of problematic heartbeats are used to evaluate the efficiency of the classifier model on the unlabel dataset, using the 'locked' excelsheet provided by kaggle.

 ### Results
 Among the three approaches, **CWT + CNN** with imbalance class treatment perform the best.
-It is also having more consistence results performance in classifying the unseen data (TEST set, unlabel set_a and set_b).
+Though the accuracy is about **59%**, which at a glance, worst than the baseline accuracy.
+However, accuracy is not a good metric to acces efficiency of this imbalance multi-class classifier.
+The **CWT + CNN** achieves **80%** precision in detecting murmur, **73%** precision in detecting normal,and **20%** precision in detecting extra heart sound.
+It is also having more consistence results performance in classifying the unseen data (unlabel set_a and set_b).
 In addition, it perform better compared to a reference from a technical paper using the SAME datasets (unlabel set_a nad set_b).

 However, the model's efficiency in classifying normal and various non-normal heartbeat sounds still need to further improve as the precision, f1 scores for some of the heatbeat category is still low.